Key Takeaways

 1. How I Calculate the Perfect Caloric Intake

 When my first stud, Remy, turned one, his ribs vanished under a layer of “adorable squish.”
 My vet’s scale read 29 lbs—4 lbs over ideal.
-I created a three-step formula that I still use on every dog, and you can copy it tonight.
+I created a three-step formula in my adult French Bulldog feeding guide that I still use on every dog, and you can copy it tonight.

 - Get the exact weight in pounds.